Arsenic trichloride: Reactions

 Although AsCl3 is less moisture sensitive than PCl3, it still fumes in moist air.

 AsCl3 undergoes redistribution upon treatment with As2O3 to give the inorganic polymer AsOCl.
-With chloride sources, AsCl3, forms salts containing the anion [AsCl4]−.
+With chloride sources, AsCl3 also forms salts containing the anion [AsCl4]−.
 Reaction with potassium bromide and potassium iodide give arsenic tribromide and arsenic triiodide, respectively.

 AsCl3 is useful in organoarsenic chemistry, for example triphenylarsine is derived from AsCl3: